Kingdom of Benin: Ubini (1255–1440 CE)

-Height of Power
+Edo (1440–1897 CE)

 In 1440, Oba Ewuare, also known as Ewuare the Great, came to power and expanded the borders of the former city-state.
+Around 1470, the capital city was renamed to Edo after a royal slave who saved Ewuare's life during an attempted coup.
+The name of the city was later expanded to the whole state and its people.

-It was only at this time that the administrative centre of the kingdom began to be referred to as Ubinu after the Portuguese word and corrupted to Bini by the Itsekhiri, Urhobo and Edo who all lived together in the royal administrative centre of the kingdom.
-The Portuguese who arrived in an expedition led by João Afonso de Aveiro in 1485 would refer to it as Benin and the centre would become known as Benin City.
-The Oba had become the mount of power within the region.
+The term Bini from the earlier name for the state utilized by the Itsekhiri became popular among the Portuguese and was corrupted to "Benin" by the Portuguese who arrived in an expedition led by João Afonso de Aveiro in 1485.
+These explorers would refer to the royal center as Benin City.

 In the 15th century, Oba Ewuare is credited with turning Benin City into a city-state from a military fortress built by the Ogisos, protected by moats and walls.
 It was from this bastion that he launched his military campaigns and began the expansion of the kingdom from the Edo-speaking heartlands.
 Excavations also uncovered a rural network of earthen walls 4000 to 8000 mi long that would have taken an estimated 150 million man-hours to build and must have taken hundreds of years to build.
 These were apparently raised to mark out territories for towns and cities.
 Thirteen years after Ewuare's death, tales of Benin's splendors lured more Portuguese traders to the city gates.

 A series of walls marked the incremental growth of the city from 850 AD until its decline in the 16th century.
 To enclose his palace, Ewuare commanded the building of Benin's inner wall, an earthen rampart 7 mi long girded by a moat 20 ft deep.
 This was excavated in the early 1960s by Graham Connah.
 Connah estimated that its construction if spread out over five dry seasons, would have required a workforce of 1,000 laborers working ten hours a day, seven days a week.
 Ewuare also added great thoroughfares and erected nine fortified gateways.
 Excavations at Benin City have revealed that it was already flourishing around 1200–1300 CE.